West Bengal: Voting begins for Bhabanipur bye-election, seat crucial for CM Mamata Banerjee

 The Trinamool Congress leader needs to get elected as an MLA from the constituency by the first week of November to continue as chief minister.

-Voting for the bye-election to the Bhabanipur constituency in Kolkata began on Thursday morning amid tight security, ANI reported.
+Voting for the bye-election to the Bhabanipur constituency in Kolkata began on Thursday morning amid tight security.

 The poll is crucial for Trinamool Congress chief Mamata Banerjee as she needs to get elected as an MLA by the first week of November to continue as the chief minister of West Bengal.